Thai-Chinese International School: Curriculum Overview

 Thai-Chinese International School operates under USA’s Common Core curriculum at all grade levels, and Advanced Placement courses for high school.
 The Common Core, curriculum used by most states in America, is a set of specific academic standards.
 These learning goals outline what a student should know and be able to do at the end of each grade.

 Students

 The students are drawn from many different nationalities.
 Many of the students in Thai-Chinese International School are Taiwanese or Thai, but there are also American, Canadian, British, Latin American, Japanese, Korean, and Filipino students.

 University entry

 Thai-Chinese International School students choose to go to university in many different countries, including the United States, the United Kingdom, Australia, Canada, Taiwan, Japan, South Korea, and Thailand.
 For past ten years, all graduate from the Thai-Chinese International School were accepted to their chosen university or college.
 In 2018, Thai-Chinese International School students received over USD 1,000,000 in scholarships.

-Cafeteria

-TCIS provides cuisine in Thai, Taiwanese, Western, and other Asian cultures.
-Other options includes fruit, vegetable juices, and smoothies.